 A great place with a mix of different exhibits will definitely enchant every member of your travel group.

 - Extra tip: The general admission includes a Live, immersive presentation in Pacific Science Center’s Planetarium.

 - Regular admission: $25.95

 Seattle CityPASS: How much does the CityPASS cost?

-With the regular admissions listed above, if you want to visit the top five most expensive attractions, you are likely to spend more money than you planned.
+With the regular admissions listed above, you will likely spend more money than you planned if you want to visit the top five most expensive attractions.

 Consequently, any money savings come in handy.
 How, then, can Seattle CityPASS help you save money?